-III.10.7 Qualifying Exam Rewriting Procedure (adopted May 2011)
+III.10.7 Qualifying Exam Rewriting Procedure (revised April 2013)

 At the conclusion of the oral defense, each question is assessed by the committee as passing or in need of rewriting.
 All questions must be deemed passing in order for the student to advance.
 If one or more questions (or portions thereof) are deemed in need of rewrites, the student has one additional opportunity to retake the exam.
-Under these circumstances, the procedures outlined for the initial exam should be followed.
-The student has nine weeks from the date of the initial defense to submit passable response(s).
-The student may ask for clarification from committee members, but they may not submit drafts of their response(s) for feedback.
-Once the revised question(s) are submitted, the committee must make a final judgment as to the whether or not the responses are passing.
+This rewrite may take one of two forms.
+The student may be asked to submit a revised response to the initial question(s), or if the committee deems it more useful, the student may be asked to respond to a revised question.
+Under either circumstance, the procedures outlined for the initial exam should be followed.
+The student has up to nine weeks from the date of the initial defense to submit passable response(s).
+The student may ask for clarification from committee members, and they make take part of their 9 week allotted time to seek clarification from their committee before they commence the rewrite.
+However, once the rewrite begins, they may not solicit feedback or submit drafts of their response(s) for feedback to their committee.
+Once the revised response(s) are submitted, the committee must make a final judgment as to whether or not the responses are passing.
 The committee may determine that (a) the full committee should assess the response(s), (b) individual committee members should make the judgment about the suitability of the rewritten answers, or (c) that the student must schedule a second oral defense.